dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/timing-events-overview.md

 ## Registering for Clock Events with a Timeline
  Although a timeline's <xref:System.Windows.Media.Animation.Timeline.Completed>, <xref:System.Windows.Media.Animation.Timeline.CurrentGlobalSpeedInvalidated>, <xref:System.Windows.Media.Animation.Timeline.CurrentStateInvalidated>, <xref:System.Windows.Media.Animation.Timeline.CurrentTimeInvalidated>, and <xref:System.Windows.Media.Animation.Timeline.RemoveRequested> events appear to be associated with the timeline, registering for these events actually associates an event handler with the <xref:System.Windows.Media.Animation.Clock> created for the timeline.

  When you register for the <xref:System.Windows.Media.Animation.Timeline.Completed> event on a timeline, for example, you're actually telling the system to register for the <xref:System.Windows.Media.Animation.Clock.Completed> event of each clock that is created for the timeline.
 In code, you must register for this event before the <xref:System.Windows.Media.Animation.Clock> is created for this timeline; otherwise, you won't receive notification.
-This happens automatically in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)]; the parser automatically registers for the event before the <xref:System.Windows.Media.Animation.Clock> is created.
+This happens automatically in XAML; the parser automatically registers for the event before the <xref:System.Windows.Media.Animation.Clock> is created.

 ## See also